-Last week, we issued a Flash Report summarising the COP26 agenda and the developments that took place during the first week of the summit.
+Last week, we issued a Flash Report summarizing the COP26 agenda and the developments that took place during the first week of the summit.
 The proceedings in the 12-day UN Climate Change Conference of the Parties (COP) in Glasgow have now concluded.
-This Flash Report summarises developments during the second week and the agreements reached, and offers suggestions for companies to consider in the aftermath of the COP26 summit.
+This Flash Report summarizes developments during the second week and the agreements reached, and offers suggestions for companies to consider in the aftermath of the COP26 summit.

 - Over 100 countries pledged to reduce methane emissions by 2030 by 30% compared with 2020 levels, without support of major emitters like Russia, China and India.

 - Over 40 countries agreed to end new coal power generation investments and phase out coal-fired power generation; however, some of the biggest coal-dependent countries (China, United States and others) did not sign up.